redux-mvc/core/src/Stories/Api/Model/CreateModel/README.md

 4. `singleton?: Boolean`

-  Defines if the model is singleton.
+  Defines if the model is a singleton, one per each context.
 Meaning that every action goes to the default instance, and every getter returns the state of the default instance.

   * Default: `false`